BIO 1000. The Global Environment. 3 hrs.

 BIO 1003.
 Principles of Biology.
 4 hrs.

 This course will present the unifying concepts of biology which form the foundation for the biological sciences.
-The topics will include the chemical and physical foundations of biology, cellular structure and functions of the cell, energetics of cellular respiration and photosynthesis, Mendelian and molecular genetics, and population genetics and natural selection.
-Lecture, two hours per week; seminar, one hour per week; lab, three hours per week.
-Suggested for majors or minors.
-Prerequisite: High school chemistry and concurrent enrollment in CHM 1004 or CHM 1006.
+The topics will include an introduction to biochemistry, cellular structure, functions and processes of the cell, energetics of cellular respiration and photosynthesis, Mendelian and molecular genetics, and natural selection.
 IAI: L1 910L; BIO 910.